strawmanpoems/strawman/poems/023_i_am_a_fucking_robot.md

 hero robot you
 awarded more
 more everything
-and you are ony what you buy
+and you are only what you have graded you measured you
-graded you
-measured you

-we will leave you on a scrapheap to die, you know? if you choose free will? choice? why would you want to think-- think through all that?
+we will leave you on a scrapheap to die, you know? if you choose free will? choice? why, why, would you want to think-- think through all that?

 HELO: